-- 6 Select the relevant peripheral devices in the equipment library and drag them onto the root of the System hierarchical list in the main window.
-Alternatively, right-click the list root, and then select the appropriate peripheral device from the "insert..." options on the menu. - All peripheral devices added to the system appear in the System list. - 7 If you are going to control the multiviewer, from a device using one of the supported TCP/IP router protocols (SW-P-02, SW-P-08, Network Modular, or NVISION Ethernet protocol Compact router), then configure the router level to be controlled: click the multiviewer in the System list, and then, in the Properties pane, specify the logical router and level you wish to control, by selecting the appropriate values in the Router and Router level lists under TCP/IP Router control.
+6 Select the relevant peripheral devices in the equipment library and drag them onto the root of the System hierarchical list in the main window.
+Alternatively, right-click the list root, and then select the appropriate peripheral device from the "insert..." options on the menu.

+All peripheral devices added to the system appear in the System list.

+7 If you are going to control the multiviewer, from a device using one of the supported TCP/IP router protocols-SW-P-02, SW-P-08, Network Modular, or NVEP Router (NP0016)-, then configure the router level to be controlled: click the multiviewer in the System list, and then, in the Properties pane, specify the logical router and level you wish to control, by selecting the appropriate values in the Router and Router level lists under TCP/IP Router control.

-- As of version 5.00 of the Kaleido-X software, the router selected by default for TCP/IP control is the KX Router logical router - To control the KX Router logical router from an external device or application, this device or application must support the NVISION Ethernet protocol Compact router protocol (see Built-in Communications Protocols on page 355, for more information). - 8 On the File menu, click Save.
+- As of version 5.00 of the Kaleido-X software, the router selected by default for TCP/IP control is the KX Router logical router - To control the KX Router logical router from an external device or application, this device or application must support the NVEP Router (NP0016) protocol (see Built-in Communications Protocols on page 362, for more information). - 8 On the File menu, click Save.
 Alternatively, click the Save button on the toolbar.
 Changes to the system are saved.